Statewide General Waste Discharge Requirements (WDRs) for Wineries

-Facilities currently or planning to produce wine or grape juice, between 10,000 and 15,000,000 gallons of process water per year and discharges process water are to land (for example, land application for irrigation or through a septic-subsurface disposal system).
-If your facility conducts different operations, another permit may be required and please consult the local Regional Water Board.
+Facilities currently or planning to produce wine or grape juice, between 10,000 and 15,000,000 gallons of process water per year and discharges process water to land (for example, land application for irrigation or through a septic-subsurface disposal system).
+If your facility conducts different operations, another permit may be required, please consult the local regional water board.

 What are the enrollment steps and requirements?

-Part 1: Complete and sign this Notice of Intent (NOI) form.
+Part 1: Complete the Electronic Notice of Intent (eNOI)

-Part 3: Pay the associated application fee (first annual fee is an application fee), see below information.
+- Pay the associated application fee.
+The first annual fee is an application fee.